AlliG02/Music-School-Management-System-MSMS-/README.md

 ## Project structure
-The project is called `msms` (Music School Management System).
+The project is called `msms` (Music School Management System), which allows students to book music lessons based on their preferences.

 It currently consists of a single app `lessons` where all functionality resides.

 ## Deployed version of the application
 The deployed version of the application can be found at *<[http://localhost:8000/](URL)>*.